kritij19/100-days-of-code/README.md

 9. Snake Game - Popular snake game.
 (Day 20 + 21)
 10. Pong Game - 2 paddles, 1 ball.
 (Day 22)
 11. Turtle Crossing Game - Random cars.
 Turtle has to cross.
 (Day 23)
+12. U.S States Game - User has to name as many US states as he can.
+States appear on the map.
+Returns CSV of missed states at the end.
+(Day 25)